 “Making a few small changes in your diet now can have a huge impact on your risk of chronic disease and can ultimately save you a good deal of time and money in the future,” says Dr. Axe.

-No one wants to come home from work only to have what can feel like a second workday waiting for them: chopping, sautéing, plating, and cleaning up afterwards can feel like too much effort when it's so easy to order a quick meal delivered to your door.
+No one wants to come home from work only to have what can feel like a second workday waiting for them: chopping, sautéing, plating, and cleaning up afterward can feel like too much effort when it's so easy to order a quick meal delivered to your door.

 “Unless cooking is a serious passion of yours, most people don't want to spend the day in the kitchen,” says Zembroski.
 “You are not alone.”

 So make your life easier!
 Plan menus a week in advance, and take advantage of downtime on weekend days to prep by cutting up your veggies or even making full meals for the week.